Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 ```

-Swapping Variables with Destructing
+## Swapping Variables with Destructing

-This is the common interview question generally asked, "How to swap two variable values without using a third variable".
-The answer to this is using destructuring
+This is the common interview question generally asked, "How to swap two variable values without using a third variable?".
+The answer to this is using destructuring.

 ```typescript